DirectOutput/DirectOutput/Documentation/17_Supported Hardware.md

 \image html PacLed64Logo.png

+\subsection hardware_ultimarc_pacdrive PacDrive (Ultimarc)

+The PacDrive is smaller output controller with 16 digital outputs.
+It is capable of driving Leds and other smaller gadgets directly, but will require a booster to driver power hungry loads (e.g. motors).

+Only 1 PacDrive unit can be connected to the system.
+The framework supports auto detection and configuration of that unit.

+\image html pacdrivelogo.jpg

+This unit is made and sold by <a target="_blank" href="http://www.ultimarc.com">Ultimarc</a>.

 \subsection hardware_artnet Art-Net / DMX

 <a target="_blank" href="https://en.wikipedia.org/wiki/Art-Net">Art-Net</a> is a industry standard protocol used to control <a target="_blank" href="https://en.wikipedia.org/wiki/DMX512">DMX</a> lighting effects over othernet.
 Using Art-Net it is possible to connect a very wide range of lighting effects like <a target="_blank" href="https://www.google.ch/search?q=dmx+strobe">strobes</a> or <a target="_blank" href="https://www.google.ch/search?q=dmx+dimmer">dimmer packs</a>.
 There are tons of DMX controlled effects available on the market (from very cheap and small to very expensive and big).
 It might sounds a bit crazy, but with Art-net and DMX you could controll a whole stage lighting system (this would likely make you feel like Tommy in the movie).